pwndside/pwndside.github.io/content/posts/poison-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine with a website which has a base64 encoded password leaked on a directory.
+We privEsc thanks to do a portforwarding on a VNC port."
 description: "Linux machine with a website which has a base64 encoded password leaked on a directory.
 We privEsc thanks to do a portforwarding on a VNC port."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs